 Let’s say you’re promoting an article you published on your blog.
 If you make your subject line the title of the article, this means that when they open your email, they’ll be met with the same title in the body of the email, which is repetitive.
 But if you pull the most shocking statistic or fact from your article and make that the subject line, then readers will be enticed to find out more.
 Then boom, there’s the equally enticing title of the article.
 Now they’ve got to click through to your site.

-source site 2.
-Offer real value to your subscribers
+2. Offer real value to your subscribers

 It’s not enough to simply say, “Look what we have here!”
 Every email subscribers receive is telling them to look at something.
 Who has time to look at everything?

-Real value can come in several different forms: it could be something valuable for its exclusiveness like a discount or a free piece of content like an ebook, or through; it could also be valuable information, like an article that walks readers through a process; it could even be emotional value, like an inspirational video that subscribers will want to share with their friends.
+Real value can come in several different forms: it could be something valuable for its exclusiveness like a discount or a free piece of content like an ebook, or through; it could also be valuable information, like an article that walks readers through a process; it could even be emotional value, as an inspirational video that subscribers will want to share with their friends.

 3. Keep it short and to the point

 While Statista’s emails are like mini reports unto themselves, most marketing campaign emails should be even shorter.
 This is especially true if you’re promoting an article or a video.
-Remember, the goal of an email marketing campaign is to get subscribers to click through to your site.
+Remember, the goal of an effective email marketing is to get subscribers to click through to your site.
 Offer them only the smallest and juiciest piece of bait that will make them want to learn more.

 From my experience, a marketing campaign email shouldn’t be any longer than about three sentences.
 Just enough to give them a sense of what you are promoting, without giving too much away.